 I copied a few files and then granted permissions to my test user, Office User.
 You can use Windows File Explorer’s Security tab, a command-line tool such as icacls, or something similar.

 Removing the mapped drive and remapping it with the Office User credentials shows me it’s working perfectly:

 (I only had a few Vivino images handy, so I used those as test files)

 So, let’s recap quickly.
 We’ve set up a new Azure Storage account in the cloud.
 It’s configured to authenticate users based on their on-premises AD credentials.
 Users can access the file share directly from a domain-joined Windows 10 box.

-When migrating from an existing file share, you’ll want to maintain timestamps, file permissions, and other relevant data.
+When migrating from an existing file share, you must maintain timestamps, file permissions, and other relevant data.
 To push files from the on-premises file share to this new cloud-based storage, there are several options:

 - A simple xcopy-operation (you’ll probably lose some valuable metadata)

 I’m a fan of using Robocopy for this exact purpose if the intention is to cut over from the old to the new file-share setup.
 Azure File Sync is the best choice when you intend to maintain your current setup and leverage the power of Azure Storage.

 How did we do?
 Technically, pretty well!
 It works.
 But, the user still needs line-of-sight to the on-premises AD.
 In that sense, the same user experience is still there, but should the user work from home, for example, we cannot truly utilize the cloud’s elasticity here.
 Each time the user would have to open a VPN connection before accessing the file share.
 This is cumbersome, so further consideration is required for this – and multiple options are also available here.